GSYAtools/DSRAG-inferential-control/README.md

 ## Experimental Design

-The validation is a **controlled experiment** where the *same retrieval pipeline* is reused across all configurations.
+The validation is a **controlled qualitative experiment**.

+The same retrieval pipeline is reused across all configurations.
 Only the **post-retrieval context construction strategy** changes.

 ### Context Construction Strategies